eldarlrd/js-data-structures/src/data-structures/binary-search-trees/README.md

 > for lookup, insertion, and sorting of data items.

 ## Demo
-- `start {size}` - Generates a binary tree with a size between 1 and 100.
+- `run {size}` - Generates a binary tree with a size between 1 and 100.